nerves-project/nerves/docs/Installation.md

 $ mix local.hex
 $ mix local.rebar
 ```
-If you have your own version of `rebar` in the path, be sure that it is
+If you have your own version of `rebar` in the path, be sure that it is up to date.
-uptodate.

 You can now add the `nerves_bootstrap` archive to your mix environment.
 This archive allows Nerves to bootstrap the Mix environment, ensuring that your code is properly compiled using the right cross-compiler for the target.
 The `nerves_bootstrap` archive also includes a new project generator, which you can use to create new Nerves projects.
 To install the `nerves_bootstrap` archive: